brooklabteam/E2M2/index.md

 Institut Pasteur de Madagascar, Antananarivo & Centre ValBio, Ranomafana National Park

-We are pleased to announce the fourth annual E<sup>2</sup>M<sup>2</sup>:  Ecological and Epidemiological Modeling in Madagascar, to be held December 9-17, 2022, with time split between Institut Pasteur de Madagascar (IPM) in Antananarivo and Centre ValBio (CVB) in Ranomafana National Park, Madagascar.
+We are pleased to announce the fifth annual E<sup>2</sup>M<sup>2</sup>:  Ecological and Epidemiological Modeling in Madagascar, to be held December 9-17, 2022, with time split between Institut Pasteur de Madagascar (IPM) in Antananarivo and Centre ValBio (CVB) in Ranomafana National Park, Madagascar.
 The course will include a 1-day introduction to basic programming in R ('R Bootcamp') to be held at IPM, followed by a week-long intensive workshop at CVB aimed to provide an introduction to the use of dynamical models in understanding ecological and epidemiological data.
 Finally, students will have the opportunity to present research plans in a final symposium to follow the workshop, once again at IPM, in January 2023.

 Throughout E<sup>2</sup>M<sup>2</sup>, students will participate in a series of interactive lectures and computer-based tutorials and learn to fine-tune model-based research questions, develop clear model frameworks and corresponding equations, and fit models to real-world data.
 All students will work closely with peers and faculty to develop a research plan for an ongoing or existing project integrating dynamical modeling with data collection and/or analysis in a biological system of their choosing.
 These research plans can then be used as a foundation for future dissertation or grant proposals.